 The 11-year-old marketplace was certainly due for a refresh when it received its October 2017 update.
-Businesses sometimes had difficulty finding apps they needed, and in many cases, Salesforce AppExchange users missed out on fantastic new opportunities because they didn’t even know that certain impactful apps were available.
+Businesses sometimes had difficulty finding apps they needed.
+In many cases, Salesforce AppExchange users missed out on fantastic new opportunities because they didn’t even know that certain impactful apps were available.

 “Salesforce hopes to encourage greater levels of app adoption.”

 The latest version of AppExchange hopes to change all of that, providing recommendations for applications that would be especially beneficial to specific businesses.
-As ZDNet noted, AppExchange will now make software recommendations based on a wide variety of criteria such as profile data, user location and what similar businesses have done in the past.
+As ZDNet noted, Salesforce AppExchange will now make software recommendations based on a wide variety of criteria like profile data, user location and business benchmarks.
 By personalizing selections and guidance, Salesforce hopes to encourage greater levels of app adoption and help users get the most out of the program.

 Build websites in a flash

-Another key addition to AppExchange is the seamless integration of Salesforce’s Lightning Bolts service.
+Another key addition to Salesforce AppExchange is the seamless integration of Salesforce’s Lightning Bolts service.
 This feature provides templates to quickly and easily create new websites whenever needed.
-For instance, if you want to add a no-fuss e-commerce portal to your existing company website, you don’t necessarily need to hire a web developer to do so – just use one of Lightning Bolts’ pre-built templates, and you’re ready to go.
+For instance, if you want to add a no-fuss e-commerce portal to your existing company website, you don’t necessarily need to hire a web developer to do so.
+Just use one of Lightning Bolts’ pre-built templates, and you’re ready to go.